 April 19, 2017 | By Sikh Siyasat Bureau

-New Delhi: As per the media reports coming in from New Delhi after multiple delays in the hearing of the Babri Masjid Demolition case of 1992, the Supreme Court of India here on Wednesday finally while hearing the case has restored the charges of criminal conspiracy against Hindutva leaders L.K Advani, Murali Manohar Joshi & Uma Bharati which was earlier quashed by district court Rae Bareli and the Allahabad High Court upheld the decision of lower court in May 2010.
+New Delhi: As per the media reports coming in from New Delhi after multiple delays in the hearing of the Babri Masjid Demolition case of 1992, the Supreme Court of India here on Wednesday finally while hearing the case has restored the charges of criminal conspiracy against Hindutva leaders L.K Advani, Murali Manohar Joshi & Uma Bharati which was earlier quashed by district court Rae Bareli and the Allahabad High Court upheld the decision of lower court (Rae Bareli) in May 2010.

 A bench comprising Justices P C Ghose and R F Nariman pronounced the judgement, ordering the separate trials being conducted in trial courts at Rae Bareli and Lucknow to be clubbed so as to speed up the trail which is being hanging from the past 25 years and will be conducted in the capital of Uttar Pradesh only, and directed it to be completed in two years.

 The judgement further stated that since the charges of criminal conspiracy has been upheld the convicted BJP leaders won’t be able plea for a fresh trial.
 However, Rajasthan governor Kalyan Singh, who enjoys Constitutional immunity, can be tried only after he ceases to hold the office.

 The SCI further stated that the trial will proceed on a day-to-day basis and on no grounds it will be adjourned.
 It further stated that the judges presiding over the case will not be transferred till the trial is concluded and judgment has been pronounced, media sources said.

 It also directed probe agency Central Bureau of Investigation (CBI) to ensure that prosecution witnesses appear on each and every date for recording of evidence in the case and the trial court should start the proceedings within four weeks from this date.